Why you should keep your dog safe in winter

 Despite their fur, it’s a common misconception that dogs don’t feel the cold the same as humans, so protecting them from extreme winter weather is essential.
-The RSPCA recommends that a dog’s environment should be at least 10℃, so if the temperature drops below this, it’s time to take action.
+The RSPCA in the UK recommends that a dog’s environment should be at least 10℃, so if the temperature drops below this, it’s time to take action.

 How do you know if your dog is actually cold?
 It's not always obvious but here is a useful guide.
 Keeping them warm, protecting delicate paws and bringing them indoors are some basic essentials for keeping dogs safe and warm in snowy or icy conditions and during the inevitable rainy walks.

 Pay attention to your dog's paws

 A dog's pads are very important to him.
 In addition to providing tactile information and traction, they balance his weight evenly, and they serve as shock absorbers, saving wear and tear on joints and muscles.
 So it's important we keep an eye out for any issues.

 Your dog's pads can become very dry in winter and one thing to look out for is increased paw-licking.
 That dryness leads to discomfort or pain.
 One way to prevent pads becoming too dry is to rub petroleum jelly on them before and after a walk.

 When your dog returns from his walk when there is snow or ice on the ground, gently his legs and stomach, then rub his paws in a bowl or bucket of warm water to remove any road salt or grit.
 Check for any cuts and apply the petroleum jelly to add a layer of protection and prevent his paws from drying out indoors.
 We have the heating turned up in winter which dries the air.